 - Appropriately utilize theories of individual behavior, social science, health management, and organizational change in the design and implementation of socio-technical interventions.

-- Design creative socio-technical interventions that are usable and fit to context, and thereby carry a high probability of successful deployment in health settings.
+- Develop socio-technical interventions that fit to context for successful deployment in health settings.

 - Implement and manage socio-technical innovations in ways that respect the prevailing culture, organizational context, and policies relating to health.